PModel (Aedes Albopictus)

 % Tmin file and only work with time varible in 3rd dimension and then rewrite this over same nc file

-pr) of this copy with the nameadults.
-It means, we have a new .nc file that containslongitude,latitudeand the variable nameadults.
-With this we can just overwrite the variable adult with the calculations we intend to do.
+`longitude`, `latitude` and the variable name `adults`.
+With this we can just overwrite the variable adult with the calculations we intend to do.matlab

 ncid = netcdf.open(outfile,'NC_WRITE');